Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 1. The custom element name `ag` stands for *Art Gallery*.
 2. The `ag` tag must use *at the next line of the plain text* .
 3. Do not include any blank line within the body, *blank line will break the format* .

+> Note: If you've followed the getting started guide and using the Quick HTML Tags plugin to create tags for custom elements, you should remind that the `<ag>` is not a complete custom element name.
+You should always add a number behind it manually, such as `<ag4>`, `<ag8>`, etc.

 [:arrow_up:Back](#table-of-contents)